miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 };
 ```

-and in your acceptance tests
+and in your acceptance tests:

 ```js
 // tests/acceptance/authors-test.js